bensmus/sample_variance/README.md

 # sample_variance

-Trying to see if the unbiased normal variance is more accurate than the biased normal variance for random samples of small sizes.
+Trying to see if the unbiased sample variance is more accurate than the biased sample variance for random samples of small sizes.

 *Based on my basic testing*